MrFzovpec/mettre-marketing/README.md

 ## About marketing analysis

-<b>markeing_analysis</b> - the file contains a class of an Instagram Page parser, which on call parses a particular page.
-Right now doesn't work.
-Creates an Exception when I'm trying to find the post element
+<b>markeing_analysis/instagram_parser.py</b> - the file contains a class of an Instagram Page parser, which on call parses a particular page.
+In order to get it work you need to make a copy of secret.txt, change its format to .py and write down your login and password